 A bill introduced in Congress in 2012 would have required all owners/operators of large commercial trucks to install electronic data recorders–also known as the black box–to record the truck driver’s every move.
 Supporters believe the bill would make our roadways much safer, while many truck drivers felt it was nothing more than an invasion of privacy.
 The bill has failed to pass as of yet, but many trucks do have black box instruments installed.
 The truck’s black box can measure average speed, deployment of airbags, speed at the time of collision, brake usage five seconds prior to the collision, clutch and gear selection made by the driver, RPMs of the truck prior to the accident, whether cruise control was engaged, any malfunctions associated with the engine, whether safety belts were worn, loss of oil pressure and the number of crash events.

 If you or someone you love has been injured in a Miami trucking accident, you need an experienced law firm on your side with the resources necessary to fight large trucking companies.
-Contact the Law Offices of Victor Dante today for a free consultation and review of your case.
+Contact the Dante Law Firm, P.A. today for a free consultation and review of your case.